 B.A.
 Tel Aviv University; Ph.D.
 University of Pennsylvania

-Amir Minsky specializes in modern European intellectual and cultural history.
-His research interests include the global impact of the French Revolution and the Franco-German exchange during the Revolutionary Era, the transnational history of emotions in late 18th and 19th-century Europe, and the intersections of aesthetics, nationalism, and violence in German political culture.
+Amir Minsky specializes in modern European intellectual history.
+His research interests include the Franco-German intellectual and cultural exchange during the Revolutionary Era (1750-1850), the transnational history of emotions in late 18th and 19th-century Europe, and print and popular culture of the German Enlightenment.

-He is the recipient of grants and fellowships from the University of Pennsylvania, the German Academic Exchange Service (DAAD), the Doris G. Quinn Foundation, and the German Historical Institute in Washington DC.
+Minsky is the recipient of grants and fellowships from the University of Pennsylvania, the German Academic Exchange Service (DAAD), the Doris G. Quinn Foundation, the German Historical Institute in Washington D.C., and the Max Planck Institute for Human Development, Berlin.